dgyarmati/ds-visualizer/NOTES.md

 - add a clear command to console
 - command history styling
 - fix command buttons distance from editor
+    = check distance of dropdown
+- flickering editor on loading: try removing console and see if issue persists. if so, delay script exec - loading screen?

 - need help? - modal
 - error handling